-When adjusting the Gas Units Zero, disconnect the inlet hose and allow the Bloodhound to stabilize in air.
+When adjusting the Gas Units Zero, disconnect the inlet hose (never adjust with line on) and allow the Bloodhound to stabilize in air.

 When adjusting the Gas Units Low Span and High Span, please be sure that the correct gas is injected.
 When adjusting the Gas Units Low Span, you will have to inject 2.5% methane gas in air for the duration of the adjustment.